 - acromion with an inferolateral tilt seen on outlet view (i.e. modified 'Y' view)

 - secondary degenerative changes: sclerosis, subchondral cysts, osteolysis, and notching/pitting of greater tuberosity

-In the hands of a good radiologist, ultrasound may have up to 90% sensitivity and specificity.
-It can also reveal other mimics like tendinosis, calcific tendinitis, subacromial subdeltoid bursitis, greater tuberosity fracture and adhesive capsulitis.
+Ultrasound may have up to 90% sensitivity and specificity.
+It can also reveal other mimics like tendinosis, calcific tendinitis, subacromial-subdeltoid bursitis, greater tuberosity fracture, and adhesive capsulitis.